Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

     datetime.utcnow() - timedelta(hours=3), datetime.utcnow())
 ```

-This code iterates through all the blobs in the '/Requests/' folder, reads the JSON from the file, and creates a data frame with the count of requests.
+This code iterates through all the blobs in the '/Requests/' folder, reads the JSON from the file, and creates a dataframe with the count of requests.

 ## Preparing the data

 Now that we have some raw data, we can aggregate it into a useful granularity to do forecasting.
 The initial data set is per-event.
 It would be more useful to have the data bucketed by a timespan that allows us to see the underlying pattern we're hoping to model.
 For our data, we'll use 2 minute buckets.
 This may naturally differ with other datasets, the but goal is the same.
-Produce a continuous and non-sparse representation of the desired load trend, smothing over short-term variance without losing too much signal.
+Produce a continuous and non-sparse representation of the desired load trend, smoothing over short-term variance without losing too much signal.

 ```python
 grouped_data = data.groupby(pandas.Grouper(freq='2Min')).agg({'count'})